 Boutiques, restaurants, and other businesses that prefer an elegant look and an easy-to-use interface

-Retail shops with an online store; Shopify provides a one-stop solution
+Retail shops with an online store that require an end-to-end ecommerce solution

-Best builder for data-driven recommendations and accesible reporting metrics to optimize your website's effectiveness
+Those who use data-driven recommendations and accessible reporting metrics to optimize their website's effectiveness

 Joomla’s features enable users to create a website that fits their needs, brand, and business the most.
 Here are some of Joomla’s most essential features.